HMC-CS123-S24/DebuggingAndTestingLab/README.md

 all the pieces are working together without that mock, e.g. an integration test.

 ### Refactoring and tidying

-It's possible that in the process of writing tests for this code, you'll realize that there are parts of the code organization that make it hard to test.
-(For example, the single class method `run` in the runner class is really hard to break apart!)
-Sometimes, those are indicators of what you might want to *refactor* your code, a.k.a. reorganize the classes, functions, logic, etc. so it's easier to test the parts of the logic you care about.
-This can be much faster than writing the test case with the code as is!
+One of your three tests is meant to test that the whole game can run.
+However, you may find that the single class method `run` in the runner class is really hard to test - because everything is run in local variables, instead of having a persistent object of the GameRunner class, it's very difficult as written to confirm that the runner actually runs.

+The fact that this code is hard to test is actually a useful indicator we should *refactor* our code, a.k.a. reorganize the classes, functions, logic, etc. so it's easier to test the parts of the logic you care about.
+In this case, we can notice that right now, this `run` function is a class method - that is, it isn't associated with a specific instance of a GameRunner, and the call to it is just `GameRunner.run`, meaning we don't keep the GameRunner that is used to play the game after the function runs. **I strongly encourage you to refactor the GameRunner class and everything that calls it so that `run` is no longer a class method, but rather gets called from a specific instance of a GameRunner (i.e. you first initialize a GameRunner(), then call `run` using that one).

+Because this changes how the game runner itself is called, you'll want to be careful that after this refactor, the game itself and your other tests still run.
 Refactoring is usually easier when you have a set of tests already.
-Run your existing tests periodically to see if things are working as expected (whether you're changing the behavior or trying to keep it constant).
+Run both your existing tests and `python main.py` periodically to see if things are working as expected (whether you're changing the behavior or trying to keep it constant).
 If you realize there are edge cases that you didn't catch in your original test list for your changes, you may decide to go back and add those tests.
 Make sure to commit between steps, potentially pushing when you hit milestones where all tests are passing.

 It's possible you may also want to tidy the code up a bit in nonfunctional ways (in particular, since some of the comments and strings in the game are kind of